Sunday, October 16, 2011

 October 16, 1977: The Dodgers stay alive in the World Series with a 10-4 victory in Game 5.
 Yeager and Reggie Smith homer as Don Sutton pitches a complete game.
 Reggie Jackson, who homered in Game 4, does so again in Game 5.

 October 16, 1978: As the World Series heads west to Los Angeles for Game 6, Dan Dailey dies at age 62.
 He starred in two baseball movies, playing Hall-of-Fame pitcher Dizzy Dean in The Pride of St. Louis, and a peanut vendor turned baseball dad in the original version of The Kid From Left Field.

 October 16, 1980: Sue Bird is born.
-The Syosset, Long Island native is one of the premier female basketball players of all time, she led the University of Connecticut to the 2000 and 2002 National Championships, going 114-4 there.
+The Syosset, Long Island native is one of the premier female basketball players of all time.
+She led the University of Connecticut to the 2000 and 2002 National Championships, going 114-4 there.
 She led the Seattle Storm to the 2004 WNBA Championship, and was a member of the 2004 and 2008 U.S. teams that won Olympic Gold Medals.
 Her father is originally from Russia -- the family name had been Boorda -- and she now plays professionally there, for the women's basketball team at the multi-sport club Spartak Moscow.

-October 16, 1981: Anthony Reyes is born.
-Currently a pitcher for the Cleveland Indians, he won Game 1 of the 2006 World Series for the St. Louis Cardinals, but was injured all this season and is currently a free agent.
+October 16, 1981, 30 years ago today: Anthony Reyes is born.
+He won Game 1 of the 2006 World Series for the St. Louis Cardinals, but was injured all this season and is currently a free agent.